 What goes wrong?
 A lot of things!
 Loan denial.
 Title problems.
 Open permits.
 Code violations.
 Insurance problems.
 These are just a few of the deal killers plaguing the local market.
-Here are some things South Florida home buyers can do to fend off some of these potential deal killers:
+Here are some things South Florida home buyers can do to ensure their deal goes smooth:

-2. Make sure your title company orders a code violation /open permit /municipal lien search: This search is known in the real estate industry as the “lien search.”
-As formerly bank-owned properties are now being re-sold by investors from the 2009-2012 era, these same investors are now discovering that many title companies representing REOs (bank owned real estate) did not conduct full lien searches at the municipal level.
-In some cases, these violations can amount to spending thousands of dollars post-closing in order to resolve the issues.
-Make sure a full lien search is ordered within the inspection period.
-The cost for a lien search ranges from $180-$350 based on the municipality.
+2. Make sure your title company orders a code violation /open permit /municipal lien search: This search is known in the real estate industry as simply a“lien search”.
+As formerly bank-owned properties are now being re-sold by investors, these same investors are now discovering lien and code violations from previous owners.
+Make sure a full lien/code/permit search is ordered within the inspection period.
+The cost for a lien search ranges from $180-$350 varies by municipality but it worth every penny.

 4. Read the condo or HOA estoppel letter yourself and read it carefully: Buyers should not rely solely on others to read the Condo Estoppel Letter.
 In addition to the regular maintenance fees it will contain important information on special assessments, parking information, additional maintenance fees, and unit violations that may have not been on the contract or condo disclosure.

-6. Obtain a Good Faith Estimate of Costs from your lender: Request two or three estimates from loan/mortgage professionals who are recommended by a friend, family member, or real estate professional who completed a closing with them within the last year.
+5. Obtain a Closing Estimate from your lender: Request two or three estimates from loan/mortgage professionals who are recommended by a friend, family member, or real estate professional who completed a closing with them recently.
 Ask your sources what rate they received and what their closing costs were in order to have a point of reference going into the conversation.
-However, do not let friends, family, or a real estate professional cloud your judgment when making this decision.
-Often, the most demanding, exacting, tough-talking loan officer is the one that can close.
+Closing Estimate

-7. If you are self-employed in any way (sole proprietor, a 1099 contractor, own a company but issue a W2): You will likely need a mortgage broker/lender, not a conventional bank.
-Setting up and vetting a self-employed borrower for underwriting in this situation is trickier than a W-2 employee, but someone with experience will know how to get it done.
+6. If you are self-employed in any way (sole proprietor, a 1099 contractor, own a company but issue a W2): You will likely need a mortgage broker/lender, not a conventional bank.
+Qualifying a self-employed borrower is trickier than a W-2 employee, but someone with experience will know how to get it done.

-8. The new consumer finance laws really benefit borrowers: All lenders must provide borrowers a Closing Disclosure initially when you apply for a loan and then 3 days before closing itemizing all loan fees.
+7. The new consumer finance laws really benefit borrowers: All lenders must provide borrowers a Closing Disclosure when you apply for a loan and then 3 days before closing once again itemizing all loan fees.
 Any changes to these fees along the way require a revised disclosure, thus assuring a “no surprise” closing.
 Insist on written estimates and let them know you are aware of these changes.

 With the support of the listing agent, selling agent, and the title company/attorney, buyers can be provided the best available information for their decision-making process.